Part I · The Scale of Reality · What is real?

 The absolute uniqueness of each moment of experience.

 This moment (right now as you read these words) is not an instance of some “type,” but a one-time, unrepeatable event.
 Viewing the same painting twice is not “the same experience occurring twice” but “two different experiences, which happen to be about the same painting.”
-Medieval philosopher Duns Scotus called this haecceitas4; the irreplaceable “this-one-ness.”
+Medieval philosopher Duns Scotus called this haecceitas (“thisness,” from Latin haec, “this”): the irreplaceable “this-one-ness.”

 Pattern can analyze an event’s causal structure, probability distribution, statistical regularities.
 But it cannot capture the absolute uniqueness of this once.
-A statistical model can tell you “the probability of rain is 70%,” but the unique existence of “this rain outside the window right now” : the specific sound of drops on glass, this specific light, your specific mood at this moment: is beyond statistics.
+A statistical model can tell you “the probability of rain is 70%,” but the unique existence of “this rain outside the window right now,” with the specific sound of drops on glass, this specific light, and your specific mood at this moment, is beyond statistics.
+The formal model appears in Appendix B.8, Eqs. (eq:cumulative-value)–(eq:irreplaceability).

 Third Depth: Resonance (共振)

 Late at night, you sit alone listening to a cello piece.
-At first you are the listener and the music is the object (subject and object clearly separated.
-But at some moment) you cannot predict which; the distinction vanishes.
-You are no longer “listening to” the music; it has penetrated you, and your entire being vibrates with the sound.
+At first you are the listener and the music is the object, with subject and object clearly separated.
+Then, at some moment you cannot predict, the distinction vanishes.
+You are no longer “listening to” the music.
+It has penetrated you, and your entire being vibrates with the sound.
 When the movement ends and silence descends, you are not sure where “you” were during those minutes.

-This is not conceptual “unity” : that belongs to Pattern’s domain (unified field theory in physics, monism in philosophy).
+This is not conceptual “unity.”
+That belongs to Pattern’s domain, whether in unified field theory in physics or monism in philosophy.
 This is experiential boundary dissolution.
 Pattern analyzes the world into distinguishable parts; this is Pattern’s power and its nature.
 But in the experience of resonance, beneath all distinctions lies an indivisible continuity.
+The formal model appears in Appendix B.10, Eqs. (eq:weak-emergence)–(eq:info-emergence).

 If selection is Pattern’s description of “differentiation” (this is retained, that is discarded) then resonance is precisely the reverse of differentiation: at the deepest level, the indivisibility beneath all distinctions rises to the surface.
 Selection creates boundaries; resonance experiences the continuity beneath them.